 Yet despite this auspicious season, Browne did not return to winter ball for many years to come.
 He noted, "I ended up just staying here in Texas," where he took up residence after joining the Rangers first.
 "I started to do a lot of stuff with my off-season program up here, instead of going back and forth.
 It wasn't so much that the Rangers didn't want me to play.
 It really wasn't no need for me to go down and play any more, wearing myself out."

 Browne was also the Rangers' top rookie in 1987 after winning the regular second base job.
 Toby Harrah was not re-signed and wound up managing in Triple-A. That spring, Jeff Kunkel separated his shoulder, management decided that shifting Steve Buechele from third was not the answer, and Curtis Wilkerson remained a reserve.
 Manager Bobby Valentine was dubious at first that the young Crucian was ready.
 But as camp ended, he said, "Jerry began to put more effort out.
 He relaxed more and got his rhythm together on the double play.
 There's definite growth opportunity the way we've gone.
 I tested him, and he passed the test."
 After a slow start, The Guv'nor himself noted, "I just had to be more patient.
 I was swinging at bad pitches.
 That's not me."

 In his first full season, Browne played 132 games, missing a couple of stretches with hamstring problems.
 He hit .271 and stole 27 bases (though he got caught 17 times).
 He had just one homer -- an inside-the-parker, his first in the majors, off Bud Black on August 19 -- and 38 RBIs.

 One story holds that it was Texas third-base coach Dave Oliver, a Californian, who nicknamed Browne that year after the Golden State's quirky former governor.
 But the label appears in news stories before then; it may date as far back as rookie league.
-Browne confirms that Oliver coined it, but whenever it was it was, the Caribbean observed, "The funny part about it is that I wasn't sure who he was talking about."
+Browne confirmed that Oliver coined it, but whenever it was it was, the Caribbean observed, "The funny part about it is that I wasn't sure who he was talking about."